 This image explains why we as trout fishermen love this sport so much.
 I could still see vivid colors on its gill plate as it swims back into the fast run it was taken from.

-A complete contrast in color scheme here with this healthy bow; it inhaled the nymph so hard I thought I had hooked a rock.
-Current was the key to today’s trip; the trout were holding in small seams where there were structure such as rocks and fallen timber.
+A complete contrast in the color scheme here with this healthy bow; it inhaled the nymph so hard I thought I had hooked a rock.
+The current was the key to today’s trip; the trout were holding in small seams where there was structure such as rocks and fallen timber.
 One never knows how the trout will react from day to day on the Sipsey.
 Today numerous trout were in the mood to inhale a number of patterns I cast their way, which made the day special!!